Student Handbook for Master of Science Degree in Biomedical Engineering

 IV.
 Transfer of Graduate Credit

-A maximum of 6 semester hours of approved graduate coursework in a Graduate Program from other institutions may be transferred into a student's MS degree Program with the consent of the MU Graduate School Dean and the BME Department Chairperson.
-Under special circumstances, when courses from other institutions are directly comparable in content to those at MU, up to 12 semester hours may be transferred.
+A maximum of 6 credit hours of approved graduate coursework in a Graduate Program from other institutions may be transferred into a student's MS degree Program with the consent of the Dean of the MU Graduate School and the Chairperson of the BME Department.
+Under special circumstances, when courses from other institutions are directly comparable in content to those at MU/MCW, up to 12 credit hours may be transferred.
 A course will be considered for transfer credit only if the grade is "B" or better and completed for graduate credit at the institution at which it was taken no more than five years before the start of the MU-MCW MS degree program in BME.
-Students applying for transfer credit must complete the appropriate form available from the MU Graduate School after completion of at least 6 semester hours at Marquette (9 semester hours if on probation).
+Students applying for transfer credit must complete the appropriate form available from the MU Graduate School after completion of at least 6 credit hours at Marquette (9 credit hours if on probation).

 V. Course Work